 2. The internship experience is for the benefit of the intern.

 3. The intern does not displace regular employees, but works under close supervision of existing staff.

 4. The employer that provides the training derives no immediate advantage from the activities of the intern; and on occasion its operations may actually be impeded.

 5. the intern is not necessarily entitled to a job at the conclusion of the internship.

 6. The employer and the intern understand that the intern is not entitled to wages for the time spent in the internship.

 A few jurisdictions are now following suit, making it illegal not to pay interns.
 These include New York, Oregon, Washington, D.C., and NYC.

-For more information or if you have questions about internships, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate consultation.
+For more information or if you have questions about internships, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.